RhettRautsaw/GIS_Tutorial/README.md

 	- These can be a giant pain to work with, so hope that you never see these.
 The reason they exist is to be able to download pieces rather than a absurdely large database.
 For example SoilGrid offers 250m x 250m rasters (which is very high resolution).
 A single GeoTIFF would take up >100 GB of space, which as you can imagine can be difficult to work with.
 	- VRT can be converted to a massive GeoTIFF using `gdal_translate in.vrt out.tif`

 Much like Vector data, Raster GIS data is also chaos.
 While these are the most common formats, they are by no means the **only** formats.
-A more extensive list can be found [here](https://en.wikipedia.org/wiki/GIS_file_formats). `qGIS` should be able to read the formats listed [here](https://gdal.org/drivers/raster/index.html)
+A more extensive list can be found [here](https://en.wikipedia.org/wiki/GIS_file_formats). `QGIS` should be able to read the formats listed [here](https://gdal.org/drivers/raster/index.html)

 ![](./figures/VectorsRasters.png)

 [Image Source](http://gsp.humboldt.edu/OLM_2017/Lessons/GIS/08%20Rasters/RasterToVector.html)

-## Coordinate Reference Systems and Projections
+# Coordinate Reference Systems and Projections

 Like any other type of data, spatial data has a set of X and Y coordinates.
 The **Y** coordinate is commonly known as *Latitude* or the *Northing* value.
 The **X** coordinate is commonly known as *Longitude* or the *Easting* value.
 It's important to note that even though coordinates are often wrote as (Latitude, Longitude):